 Sterilizing (Spay and Neuter) dogs helps stem the tide of companion-animal overpopulation.
 Spaying female dogs reduces the stress and discomfort endured during heat periods, eliminates the risk of uterine cancer, and greatly reduces the risk of mammary cancer.
 Neutering makes male dogs much less likely to roam or fight and prevents testicular cancer.

-If you have been feeding your dog commercial pet foods, you may be jeopardizing his or her health.
-Cheap, supermarket pet foods are often composed of ground-up parts of animals deemed by Agriculture Department inspectors unfit for human consumption.
-Many guardians feed healthful, meatless diets to their dogs.
+If you have been feeding your dog or cat commercial pet foods, you are jeopardizing his or her health in the long-term.
+Cheap, supermarket pet foods are composed of ground-up, moldy, and/or diseased parts of animals deemed by Agriculture Department inspectors unfit for human consumption.